sparkflows/sparkflows-docs/docs/aws/admin-guide/running-on-emr.rst

 * Start off with executing the example workflows::

-    - Fire comes pre-packaged with a number of example workflows
+    - Fire comes pre-packaged with a number of example workflows.
-    - You can install them by clicking on the 'Install example workflows' link in the landing page when logged in as the `admin` user.
+    - You can install them by clicking on the 'Install example workflows' link on the landing page when logged in as the `admin` user.

-* Logout from the current session and login again with the 'hadoop' user
+* Logout from the current session and login again with the 'hadoop' user.

     - Execute the workflows

-Adding a new user
+Adding a New User
 -----------------

 Create the home directory on HDFS for the new user.